cryoEM-CNIO/Binder_Design_Watcher/README.md

 The watcher 'Live Visualization' tab is composed of a Scatter plot, in which you can compare design metrics.
 You can select the x and y axis value between all the scoring metrics extracted.
 Those designs that do not pass the filtering metrics are colored in grey, while those that indeed fulfill all the requirements are colored according to its length.
 If none residue pass the metrics, all are colored according to its length.

 Next to the scatterplot we have range sliders that allow us to select the thresholds consider for a hit.
-The defaults are the consider consensus, but feel free to use the filtering you consider work best!
+The defaults are the ones considered as consensus, but feel free to use the filtering you think will work best!

 If you want to make pairwise comparison between designs you can click two different points of the scatterplot, and on the right a radar plot comparing their more important metrics will appear.
 The reference line marks the reference value (all metrics are normalized respect to its threshold in this plot).
 On the upper right you can see the area units of each plot in the radar, to make numerical comparisons between designs in all metrics
 `Note: This Area Unit comparison has not been extensively tested.
 It gives the same weight to all parameters, so probably it is somewhat flawed.
-If you have data or an idea to further refine this comparison, please tell us! :)`
+If you have any data or idea to further refine this comparison, please tell us! :)`

 On the bottom left, we have a datatable in which each run progression is detailed, and whether if any run has failed.

 On the bottom right we have a `STOP CAMPAIGN` button.
-This button creates a `campaign_done` file in the microrun directory, prompting that the microrun stops (all the runs already sent still run until finished)
+This button creates a `campaign_done` file in the microrun directory, prompting that the microrun stops (all the runs already sent are executed, no more runs sent)

 ![alt figure](./figures/Slide1.jpg)